dtdemos/nodejs-serverless-function-express/README.md

     vercel dev
     ```

-1. Send in in request and you should see `{"message":"Hello Dynatrace User!"}` as the response
+1. Send in request and you should see `{"message":"Hello Dynatrace User!"}` as the response.

     ```bash
     curl http://localhost:3000/api/hello && echo ""